 Note: faculty who volunteer as college stationary hooders may not serve as Marshals for the same ceremony.

-Program Hooders are only needed for the graduate ceremony, not the undergraduate ceremonies.
+Program Hooders are only needed for the graduate ceremonies, not the undergraduate ceremonies.
 Program Hooders should arrive at least 60 minutes before the ceremony start time and check in at the Registrar's Office volunteer table at the east end of the arena.
-For the December 2020 ceremonies, there will be no student line-up in the hallways of the Multi.
+For the December 2021 ceremonies, there will be no student line-up in the hallways of the Multi.
 Students are being asked to get to their seat upon arrival to aid with social distancing.
 After checking in, please proceed the seating section for your college/academic program and assist students to their seats.
-You will be the first person to lead in your program's degree candidates.
+Please bring your own mask.
+Masks must be worn at all times.
+(Masking requirements will be re-evaluated by Dr. Best closer to the ceremony dates.)

 and walk past the stationary hooder.
 You will then assist with the hooding of your students, facing the student.
 After